landtechnologies/technical-challenge/land-ownership/README.md

 ## Guidelines

-Spend a **maximum of 3 hours** on this challenge.
+Spend a **maximum of 2 hours** on this challenge.

 Your time is valuable, so DO FOCUS ON:

 - Demonstrating clarity of thought.
 - Demonstrating mastery of your chosen language.
-- Making sure your solution is easy to run, easy to understand, and has a well-tested core.
+- Making sure your solution is easy to run, easy to understand, and the most important logic is well-tested.

 We are NOT LOOKING FOR: